 Ireland also experienced a housing meltdown in 2006 and 2007, followed by a banking collapse and a severe recession.
 Like the US and UK, years of foreign capital inflows gave banks cheap capital that they in turn lent domestically in mortgages.
 A huge housing bubble ensued (see chart below).

 Construction employment rose from 6% of the labor force in 1990 to nearly [13]% in [2006-07].
 In 2007 the housing market began to weaken.
 By the fall of 2008, Ireland’s financial sector was reeling.
-In the most recent data, housing prices remain nearly 40% of their peak, unemployment stands at 13% and the government deficit is estimated at 11.5% GDP.
+In the most recent data, housing prices remain nearly 40% BG off ???their peak, unemployment stands at 13% and the government deficit is estimated at 11.5% GDP.
 [Will put in current numbers].
 This stands in stark contrast to their government surplus prior to the crisis.

 The Irish experience was a bit different from the UK and US in that the country was not officially in recession prior to September, 2008.
 Additionally, Irish banks did not rely on securitization markets but largely held domestic mortgages on their own books.
 For the most part, Ireland did not invest in the US mortgage related assets.
 As the report of the country’s Central Bank suggests, Ireland’s crisis was domestic in nature-- years of borrowing culminating in a crash of its own real estate bubble.